Trump wants California to let automaker Tesla reopen assembly plant

 In the past, Musk has discussed opening a second U.S. factory outside California.
 In a tweet in February, he solicited comments on potentially opening a factory in Texas.

-Reporting by David Shepardson and Doina Chiacu, Editing by David Gregorio and Bernadette Baum
+Reporting by Nathan Frandino in Fremont, Additional reporting by David Shepardson and Doina Chiacu in Washington, Tina Bellon in New York; Editing by David Gregorio, Bernadette Baum, Dan Grebler and Sherry Jacob-Phillips